apache/spark/docs/sql-ref-syntax-qry-select-lateral-view.md

 * **OUTER**

-    If `LATERAL VIEW` is used without `OUTER`, and `udtf_expression` return empty, then no results will be output in select.
+    If `LATERAL VIEW` is used without `OUTER`, and `udtf_expression` returns empty, then no results will be output in select.
-    If `LATERAL VIEW` is used with `OUTER`, and `udtf_expression` return empty, then results will be output normally with `NULL` as `udtf_expression` output.  .
+    If `LATERAL VIEW` is used with `OUTER`, and `udtf_expression` returns empty, then results will be output normally with `NULL` as `udtf_expression` output.  .

 * **udtf_Expression**

-    This expression will output an vitual table with single input row.
+    This expression will output a virtual table with single input row.

 * **table_Alias**